luciansr/simple-perceptron-pla-algorithm/README.md

 # simple-perceptron-pla-algorithm
 Implementation of a PLA algorithm using Jupyter Notebooks.

-Go to [simple-perceptron.ipynb](src/simple-perceptron.ipynb) to see the algorithm explanation.
+Go to [simple-perceptron.ipynb](src/simple-perceptron.ipynb) to see the algorithm explanation (in Brazilian Portuguese).